linyuunc/group-tasks/README.md

 **4. Academic Controversy (Johnson & Johnson, 1979),  D**

-The phrase was also used interchangeble with constructive controversy
+The phrase was also used interchangeble with constructive controversy in Johnson and Johnson article.

 **Description:**
 Controversy exists when one person's ideas, information, conclusions, theories, or opinions are incompatible with those of another person, and the two seek to reach an agreement.
 The author introduces the concept by talking about a scene in social science class when two students get into an argument about why citizens want to be representatives in Congress.
 The four steps are described below and graph is included for better understanding.